MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/connect-redirect.md

 The Windows Client and Server TAP programs are now hosted on [Microsoft Collaborate](https://aka.ms/collaborate).
 Contact osnext@microsoft.com if you have not registered.

 #### Security Update Validation Program - SUVP (Connect Site ID: 6)
 The Security Update Validation Program (SUVP) is now hosted on [Microsoft Collaborate](https://aka.ms/collaborate).
-If you have any questions about your program membership or access to Collaborate, please contact the SUVP program administrators.
+If you have any questions about your program membership or access to Collaborate, please contact SUVProg@microsoft.com.

 #### Microsoft Custom Support (Connect Site ID 83)
 Microsoft Custom Support is now hosted on [Microsoft Collaborate](https://aka.ms/collaborate).
 All users that were on Connect should have received instructions on how to access the program.
 If you have any questions or issues, please start with your TAM.